 Manufacturers, who will use the requirements when they design and build new voting systems as information about how voting systems should perform or be used in certain types of elections and voting environments.

-Test laboratories who will refer to this document when they develop test plans for the analysis and testing of voting systems as part of the national certification process and state certification testing to verifying whether the voting systems have satisfied the VVSG
+Test labs who will refer to this document when they develop test plans for the analysis and testing of voting systems as part of the national certification process and state certification testing to verifying whether the voting systems have satisfied the VVSG 2.0 requirements.

-2.0 requirements.

 This document, therefore, serves as an important, foundational tool that defines a baseline set or requirements necessary for ensuring that the voting systems used in U.S. elections will be secure, reliable, and easy for all voters to use accurately.

 Scope